flicstar/flicstar.github.io/games.md

 ### Windosill
 ![Windosill](https://cdn.cloudflare.steamstatic.com/steam/apps/37600/header.jpg?t=1677716969#left)

 [Windowsill](https://store.steampowered.com/app/37600/Windosill/) by Vectorpark is a beautiful, award-winning game.
 We completed this in one sitting (just over an hour).
-It was sooo good and fascinating to see how my five year old picked it up intuitively.
+It was sooo good; and fascinating to see how my five year old picked it up intuitively.
 She quickly grasped how to interact with things on the screen.
 This was a charming, inventive, wondrous game that ended too quickly.
 Highly recommend!
+You're just alittle car, and on one screen there are creatures that like to play wiht you, an dif you try to roll away a big creature comes and picks you up and gives you back to the little creature so she can play.

 ## The Room
 ![The Room](https://cdn.cloudflare.steamstatic.com/steam/apps/288160/header.jpg?t=1646758287#left)